Tony Hseih, founder and CEOs of Zappos says that all companies have three org charts:

 - If the intention is for one founder to exit immediately or following an earn-out, make sure the path is set for a clean break (if that’s what they really want), creatively as well as formally.
 Be extremely wary of things like honorary job titles which can allow a founder to hang on and cause all kinds of mischief.

-- Give space for the rites of passage to take place.
+- Give space for the rites of passage to take place, focussing on a succession of the deepest values of the initiative.
 Allow creative successions to happen, honouring the past and giving space for the future.

 I’ve personally experienced many of the dynamics that play out around founders during my own 15 years as an entrepreneur.
-I know it’s visceral and often confusing, yet the creativity which can be unlocked when you find the way is absolutely inspirational.
-If you work consciously with the informal org chart, acknowledge who is holding what vision, and make sure that creative exits and successions are attended to with the same discipline as all of the formal processes, then M&As can help realise ever larger visions in the world.
+I know it’s visceral and often confusing, yet the creativity which can be unlocked when you find the way is phenomenal.
+If you work consciously with the informal org chart, acknowledge who is holding what vision, and make sure that creative exits and successions are attended to with the same discipline as all of the formal processes, then M&As can help realise ever-larger visions in the world.

 It’s fascinating and a real privilege to do this kind of work.
-Drop me a line if you need help with an upcoming M&A or if if feels like the wheels are falling off in the aftermath of one.
-Don’t panic, you too can find creative flow.
+Drop me a line if you need help with an upcoming M&A, or if it feels like the wheels are falling off in the aftermath of one.